getwilds/cancerprof/README.md

 ## Overview

-Cancerprof is designed to allow programmable research with data from [State Cancer Profiles](https://statecancerprofiles.cancer.gov/index.html "Visit State Cancer Profiles")
+Cancerprof is designed to allow programmable research with data from [State Cancer Profiles](https://statecancerprofiles.cancer.gov/index.html "Visit State Cancer Profiles").
+Cancerprof replicates the user flow of the data retrieval process of the data table functionality in State Cancer Profiles to allow intuitive access to programmable data.

 ## Installation